openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/posteriorColumnOfFornix
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Posterior column of fornix' is a neuron projection bundle and central nervous system cell part cluster.
-It is part of the fornix of brain.
+   :definition: Is a neuron projection bundle and central nervous system cell part cluster.
+Is part of the fornix of brain. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0006115) ('is_a' and 'relationship')]
-   :description: Part of fornix adjacent to the fimbria comprising flattened bands of fibers that extend from the fimbria, running underneath the corpus callosum
+   :description: Part of fornix adjacent to the fimbria comprising flattened bands of fibers that extend from the fimbria, running underneath the corpus callosum. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0006115)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109089
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0006115#posterior-column-of-fornix-1
    :name: posterior column of fornix